shu-htk/tip-dev/jp/ref/read.md

 ## read the output of the system command

-> If the filename is a command enclosed in backquotes,
+> If the filename is a system command enclosed in backquotes,
-> its output is read through the pipe.
+> its output is read.

 example,
 ```